-The cephalosporins structurally related to the penicillins consist of a -lactam ring attached to a dihydrothiazoline ring.
+The cephalosporins, structurally related to the penicillins, consist of a beta-lactam ring attached to a dihydrothiazoline ring.
 Substitutions of chemical groups result in varying pharmacologic properties and antimicrobial activities.
+Cross reactions between penicillins and cephalosporins are thought to be related primarily to similarities in the molecular structure of side chains; for example, penicillin and cefoxitin have similar side chains, as do ampicillin and cephalexin.

 Cephalosporins have been divided into five major groups or "generations" (see eTable 304.1) based on their antibacterial activity: